-Choose An Appropriate Pot
+It’s Important To Choose An Appropriate Pot

-If you’re going to ditch the dirt and attempt to grow your houseplants in water you’ll want to choose a pot that is water friendly.
+If you’re going to ditch the dirt and attempt to grow houseplants in water you’ll want to choose a pot that is water friendly.

-You’ll want to avoid metallic pots as these tend be filled with a water based nutrient solution and will leak or rust given the ongoing exposure to water.
+Avoid metallic pots as these tend be filled with a water based nutrient solution and will leak or rust given the ongoing exposure to water.

-Best Houseplants to Grow In Water
+Easiest Houseplants to Grow In Water

 When it comes to watering your air plants there are two options.
 The best way to completely rehydrate your air plant is through a plant bath.
 Submerge your air plants in water for 6-12 hours once per week to see the fullness of your air plants return.
 After their bath, gently shake any excess water off so they don’t drip onto your surfaces.